noblesamurai/swiftest/README.md

 This creates a helper function, `define_utility`, which given a name like 'Finance Calculator', creates a screen object called `FinanceCalculatorUtilityScreen`.

-It defines a helper method called `in_frame`, which uses the _swiftest_ `resolve_base` to cause all screen objects created in its block to resolve from the base returned by the lambda given to it - in this case, `UtilityBase`, which gets the contentWindow out from an iframe with the id 'utility' on the top-level.
-This lambda gets evaluated at runtime.
+It defines a helper method called `in_frame`, which uses the _swiftest_ `resolve_base` to cause all screen objects created in its block to resolve from the base returned by the proc given to it - in this case, `UtilityBase`, which gets the contentWindow out from an iframe with the id 'utility' on the top-level.
+This proc gets evaluated at runtime.

 Since all utilities will be current based on a similar condition, we can also put that here if we like - in this case, they're current when the iframe is visible, and its 'src' HTML attribute is - in Finance Calculator's case - finance_calculator.html.